barkadosh1/IDD-Fa19-Lab4/README.md

     delay(5);                       // waits 5ms for the servo to reach the position }

-Interestingly, while experimenting with different angle values, I noticed that my servo could not rotate past 180.
-A video of my slowed servo with smaller rotation range can be found below.
+Interestingly, while experimenting with different angle values, I noticed that my servo could not rotate past 180 degrees.
+A video of my slowed servo (though with deliberately faster rotation when returning to 0 degrees) with smaller rotation range can be found below.

 [Altered Servo Sweep](https://youtu.be/W55Iher3VI0)